geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

               layer: territorio:suol_epicentri_storici
     ```

-Save the file and restart docker compose.
+Save the file and restart Docker Compose.
 Navigate to `http://localhost:5000/collections`
 to evaluate whether the new dataset has been published.

 Note these important configuration slices under `providers`:

 * We use the pygeoapi [OGR Provider](https://docs.pygeoapi.io/en/latest/data-publishing/ogcapi-features.html#ogr).
-This is the most versatile backend of pygeoapi.
-Using the GDAL/OGR library (Python bindings) allows pygeoapi to connect to [around 80+ Vector Formats](https://gdal.org/drivers/vector/).
+This is the most versatile backend of pygeoapi for supporting numerous formats.
+Using the GDAL/OGR library (Python bindings) allows pygeoapi to connect to [around 80+ Vector Formats](https://gdal.org/drivers/vector).
 We could have used the `OGR` Provider instead of the `SQLiteGPKG` Provider above in the `firenze-terrains-vec` exercise above.

-* `storage_crs:` denotes the CRS (Coordinate Reference System) in which the dataset is stored (default is CRS84, i.e. 'lon,lat')
+* `storage_crs` denotes the CRS (Coordinate Reference System) in which the dataset is stored (default is CRS84, i.e. 'longitude, latitude')
-* `crs:` is an array of CRSs that can be specified for the Features to be returned (`crs=` parameter), or for their bounding-box (`bbox-crs=` parameter).
+* `crs` is an array of CRSs that can be specified for the Features to be returned (`crs=` parameter), or for their bounding box (`bbox-crs=` parameter).
 Default is also CRS84.

 CRS support effectively allows pygeoapi to *reproject* the data from its storage CRS (here EPSG:3003)
 according to [OGC API - Features - Part 2: Coordinate Reference Systems by Reference](https://docs.opengeospatial.org/is/18-058r1/18-058r1.html).